How to Write a Simple Video Script

 Body

 Now we’re getting into the actual bulk of your content.
-As long as you were able to hook someone’s attention, this is the portion of the video where you’ll actually be providing information.
+As long as you could hook someone’s attention, this is the portion of the video where you’ll be providing information.

-Thinking about who your target demographic is and what you’d like them to do at the end of your video, craft the body section of your video.
-This will be different based on the industry you’re in and the audience you’re looking to address.
+Craft the body section of your video by thinking about who your target demographic is and what you’d like them to do at the end of your video.
+This will differ based on your industry and the audience you’re looking to address.

-If you’re basing this video script off of a blog post, a lot of this work is already done for you.
-You can use heading/sections of the blog post to guide your script.
-If this script isn’t based off of existing content, then don’t worry.
+If you’re basing this video script on a blog post, much of this work is already done for you.
+You can use the heading/sections of the blog post to guide your script.
+If this script isn’t based on existing content, then don’t worry.

-Figure out two or three main points you’d like to touch upon, based on the topic you chose.
-You don’t need to go super in depth with this, especially if it is going to be supported with other forms of content.
+Figure out two or three points you’d like to touch upon based on your chosen topic.
+You don’t need to go super in-depth with this, especially if it will be supported with other forms of content.

 Conclusion/CTA

-Look at that, you made it to the end!
-You can just end the video by cutting to black, but we’d advise you against that.
+Look at that; you made it to the end!
+You can end the video by cutting to black, but we’d advise against that.

-You’re going to want to summarize the main points your video made and direct viewers towards some form of a call to action.
+You will want to summarize your video’s main points and direct viewers toward a call to action.
 How you address this will depend on what the actual content of your video was about.

-For example, keeping with my script writing video idea, my ending call to action may be something to the effect of “check out our website for more information” or “download our free PDF on script writing.”
+For example, keeping with my script writing video idea, my ending call to action may be “Check out our website for more information” or “Download our free PDF on script writing.”

 Conclusion

 And there you have it.
-A simple guide to uploaded and optimizing native video content on LinkedIn.
+A simple guide to scriptwriting.
+That wasn’t so bad.
+Was it?
 I hope you found this information helpful.

 Neil K Carroll